Flooding Texas: House Elevation Contractor TX

 This wasn’t just a story in Texas and Louisiana, either.
 According to hurricane researcher Brenden Moses, Harvey wasamong the wettest tropical cyclones on record in Kentucky, Tennessee and Arkansas.

-Harvey had also spawned numerous brief tornadoes in southeast Texas, Louisiana, Alabama, Mississippi, Tennessee and North Carolina.
+Harvey had also spawned numerous brief tornadoes in southeast Texas, Alabama, Mississippi, Tennessee and North Carolina.
 Harvey is one of the most prolific tornado producers for a tropical cyclone, but the true number of tornadoes produced by Harvey may never be known.
 Many tornadoes tracked near or through floodwaters and many may have crossed paths.

 Storms like Harvey are helped by one of the consequences of climate change: As the air warms, some of that heat is absorbed by the ocean, which in turn raises the temperature of the sea’s upper layers.